tomsbasement/twotrees-sk1/README.md

 sudo service klipper start
 ```

-Restart the printer and everything should be up to date !
+Unplug the TH board and restart the printer.
+Everything should be up to date !

 # Fans relocation
 I relocated the board and exhaust fans that are always on to controllable fan ports.